data-apis/scipy-2023-presentation/paper.rst

 In order to define the contours of the standardization process, we established the following design principles:

-**Pure functions.** Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation, such as MATLAB :cite:`Moler2020a` and Julia :cite:`Bezanson2017a`.
+**Pure functions.** The standardized API should consist primarily of functions.
+Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation, such as MATLAB :cite:`Moler2020a` and Julia :cite:`Bezanson2017a`.
 While method chaining and the fluent interface design